g5paul/ansible-role-filebeat/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    filebeat_major_version: 6.x
-    filebeat_version: 6.x
+    filebeat_version: 6.5.4

-Controls the major version of Filebeat which is installed.
+Controls the major and minor version of Filebeat which is installed.

     filebeat_create_config: true

 Whether to create the Filebeat configuration file and handle the copying of SSL key and cert for filebeat.
 If you prefer to create a configuration file yourself you can set this to `false`.

-    filebeat_prospectors:
+    filebeat_inputs:
-      - input_type: log
+      - type: log
+        enabled: true
         paths:
-          - "/var/log/*.log"
+          - /var/log/*.log

-Prospectors that will be listed in the `prospectors` section of the Filebeat configuration.
+Inputs that will be listed in the `inputs` section of the Filebeat configuration.
 Read through the [Filebeat Prospectors configuration guide](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html) for more options.

     filebeat_output_elasticsearch_enabled: false
     filebeat_output_elasticsearch_hosts: